 Accordingly, the City of Green has proposed to Nexus an alternate route that accomplishes Nexus’s goals of moving natural gas from Appalachia to Michigan and Ontario.
 The alternate route, which could be built for about the same cost as Nexus’s plan, bypasses and spares the fast growing City of Green, instead taking the pipeline through a more rural area.
 With proper planning, potential negative impacts on future industrial or commercial development could be minimized by using an alternate route in a more rural setting.
 Although we expect that property value and tax losses, if any, would be minimal for the alternate route, these results are not set forth here.

 The route currently proposed through the City of Green would, however, lead to uneconomic remnant parcels, as well as devalued or stranded residential parcels.
 The proposed route is shown on Exhibit 1 (both panels).
 Over the life of the pipeline, this would in turn lead to very substantial losses in property taxes and income tax for the City of Green.
 In short, while there may be compelling reasons for the pipeline to be built, and while it may be beneficial for portions of Ohio in terms of taxes and construction jobs, the current route leaves the City of Green to suffer disproportionately the losses the pipeline will cause.
 The following discussion sets forth the basis for this determination.

 Simons, Robert A.; Thomas, Andrew R.; Lendel, Iryna; and Townley, Bryan, "Fiscal and Economic Impact Analysis of Proposed Nexus Natural Gas Pipeline on the City of Green, Ohio" (2016).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1347.